-Patrick was diagnosed with early-onset Alzheimer’s in 2004 at the age of 59 and his love of golf keeps him active.
-Patrick and his wife Carol are committed supporters of our work at Alzheimer’s Research UK and have raised over £200,000 since 2008 through various fundraising activities.
+Carol’s husband Patrick was diagnosed with young-onset Alzheimer’s in 2004 at the age of 59.
+His love of golf kept him active.
+Patrick has since sadly passed away.
+Carol is a committed supporter of our work at Alzheimer’s Research UK, who, together with Patrick, raised over £200,000 since 2008 through various fundraising activities.

 Amanda’s mum Cathy has been living with early-onset Alzheimer’s for seven years and was only 58 when she received the diagnosis.
 Since then, Amanda has gone to great lengths to raise money and awareness to help Alzheimer’s Research UK find the treatments so urgently needed.

 Her efforts have included staging a live concert for over 1,300 people – The Gig to Remember – raising over £14,000 for world-class research.
 A committed supporter, Amanda has also shared her story with the media on many occasions to raise awareness and help lift the stigma around Alzheimer’s disease.

 Deborah’s late dad, James, was diagnosed with Alzheimer’s when he was 74.
 He lived with the disease for 12 years.
 They’d known something was wrong for some time – he mixed-up his words, struggled with numbers and started to lose the concept of time.
 But it took two years to get a diagnosis.